 If you do not have your TOEFL or IELTS score before you apply, you can submit this later.
 Assuming everything else is in order, you will be made a provisional/conditional offer until everything has been submitted.
-Candidates must submit their appropriate TOEFL/IELTS score by end of June at the latest.
+Candidates must submit their appropriate TOEFL/IELTS score by the following dates:

-You can defer your Study Place Offer to the following academic year if you accept the Study Place Offer by 20th June in the year of application and pay your €1,000 to secure your place.
+You can defer your Study Place Offer to the following academic year if you accept the Study Place Offer by 30th June (by 10th June for links with NU) in the year of application and pay your €1,000 to secure your place.
 You will need to inform us by 1 May of the following year whether or not you wish to actually take up this Study Offer.
 Should you decide not to, we would not refund your payment of €1,000 unless you failed to meet the admission criteria e.g. insufficient grade in bachelor degree or in TOEFL/IELTS test.

 Any applicant applying to an ESB link of the programme with 180 ECTs must do a compulsory integrated internship of 6 months (900 hours).

 This internship is normally done following Study Block 2 in Reutlingen and before the student proceeds to the thesis phase of the programme.
 The ESB awards 30 ECTs for students who successfully complete this internship.
 Any candidate who already has obtained min.
 6 months (900 hours) work experience postgraduation may have this experience validated by the ESB as the equivalent of the compulsory internship.
 The validation involves the student writing a 15-page report on the internship following specific guidelines.
 The report needs to be submitted latest by 1 February (first day of Study Block 2 at the ESB).
 The ESB will provide full details of this report once the candidate has been offered a place on the programme.

 The equivalent to 6 months’ full-time work experience is required to be admitted to the programme.
 This can include internships, relevant part-time jobs etc.